DIG-Kaust/MLgeoscience/docs/lectures/16_pinns.md

 On the other hand, unlike deep learning, a purely physics-driven approach may not be able to learn useful information from data nor automatically identify patterns in the solution space that we would like to enhance or suppress.
-This is where a hybrid approach could come in handy: we can leverage some of the deep learning methods discussed in this course to identify patterns in both the observations and the sough model and use it as an informed prior whilst still relying on the well-known physical process to link the two.
+This is where a hybrid approach could come in handy: we can leverage some of the deep learning methods discussed in this course to identify patterns in both the observations and the sought after model and use it as an informed prior whilst still relying on the well-established physical process to link the two.

 In the following we will focus on the following three directions of research that build their foundations on this paradigm:

-- Physics-Informed Neural Networks (PINNs): this family of NNs try to learn to model a physical process in an unsupervised manner.
+- *Physics-Informed Neural Networks (PINNs)*: this family of NNs try to learn to model a physical process in an unsupervised manner.
 This is accomplished by including the ODE or PDE that describe the physical process of interest as part of the loss function used to train the network.
 Ultimately, a trained PINN can quickly evaluate the solution of the chosen ODE or PDE at any point in the domain of interest
   (or perform inverse modelling with respect to the free-parameters, initial conditions or boundary conditions of such an equation);
-- Data-driven regularization of inverse problems: in classical inverse problem theory, regularization is a heavily used tool to allow the solution of ill-posed inverse problem.
+- *Data-driven regularization of inverse problems*: in classical inverse problem theory, regularization is a heavily used tool to allow the solution of ill-posed inverse problem.
 We will discuss how hand-crafted regularizers (and/or preconditioners) are nowadays replaced by properly pre-trained
   Neural networks.
-- Learned iterative solvers: large-scale inverse problems are usually solved by means of iterative solvers.
+- *Learned iterative solvers*: large-scale inverse problems are usually solved by means of iterative solvers.
 A new line of research has shown great promise in learning the best direction to apply at each step of an iterative solver, this being the output of a neural network fed with the current solution, gradient and possibly other inputs.
 Whilst this approach requires supervision, we will discuss its great potential to replace classical iterative solvers to improve both the speed and quality of the solution.